cloud-is-coming/oraclecloud/chatbot-get-started/~rdhixgbz.q5w.md

-# Oracle Intelligent Bots Training
+# Oracle Intelligent Bots Training	-- Lab 1

 **Meet a Chatbot**

 In this lab, you’ll examine, explore and test a financial banking chatbot.
 The chatbot, called MasterBot, allows users to find balances in their banking accounts, transfer money between banking accounts, and send money to different people and accounts.